nashrah-s/To-Do-List-App/README.md

 ### 1. Download the Project Files

-Download the project files from the repository, including `index.html`, `style.css`, and `images.zip`.
+Download the project files from the repository, and put them into a folder.
+Open that same folder into VS code.

 ### 2. Install Dependencies